FHA Loans are the most popular type of mortgage loan used by first-time home buyers.

 When you get an FHA home loan there are certain steps to the process.

-Get Approved – You will want to get pre-approved before making an offer on a home.
+- Get Approved – You will want to get pre-approved for a home loan before making an offer on a home.
 Speak to a loan officer with a HUD-approved mortgage lender to run credit and verify your income and assets.

 HUD, the U.S. Department of Housing and Urban Development implemented the guidelines for properties purchased with an FHA loan.
 Homes purchased with an FHA loan must meet certain criteria in order to be eligible.

-Free from Hazards – The property should be free from any hazards such as, lead-based paint, visible electrically wiring, etc.
+The property should be free from any hazards such as lead-based paint, visible electrically wiring, etc.

-If any items are in need of repair that affect the safety of the home must be replaced prior to the final inspection.
+If any items are in need of repair that affects the safety of the home must be replaced prior to the final inspection.
 Such items can include.

 - damaged or missing handrails